arman-shafiei/nextcloud-ansible/README.md

 There are two Ansible playbooks: **nextcloud-pre.yaml** & **nextcloud-post.yaml**.

 **nextcloud-pre.yaml** is the scripts needed to run the Nextcloud on machines.
-**nextcloud-post.yaml** is the scripts to finish deploying Nextcloud after first initialization by web interface.
+**nextcloud-post.yaml** is the scripts to finish deploying Nextcloud after first initialization by the web interface.

 Run the script:
 ```